Carol Cram in Sirmione on Lake Garda in northern Italy

 Arriving in Sirmione

-Gregg and I drove up the peninsula toward the old town of Sirmione (#1) and sensibly snagged a parking place alongside the lake which at three o’clock in the afternoon was an unearthly shade of turquoise blue.
+Gregg and I drive up the peninsula to reach Sirmione (#1) at the southern end of Lake Garda.
+We sensibly snag a parking place outside the old town and alongside the lake, which at three o’clock in the afternoon is an unearthly shade of turquoise blue.
 Even in the tropics, I’ve never seen a color like it.
-A strong wind was sweeping the lake into a riot of whitecaps that splashed sparkling billows of water against the shore.
+A strong wind is sweeping the lake into a riot of whitecaps that splash sparkling billows of water against the shore.

-We walked to the harbor and crossed the bridge under the shadow of Sirmione’s iconic castle (#2).
-With its square towers with crenelated tops, the castle resembled exactly the kind of castle a child would draw.
+We walk to the harbor and cross the bridge under the shadow of Scaligero Castle, which is Sirmione’s iconic medieval castle (#2) that guards the entrance to the old town.
+With its square towers with crenelated tops, the castle resembles exactly the kind of castle a child would draw.

-Sirmione Castle guards the entrance to the old town
+Sirmione Castle guards the entrance to the historic town of Sirmione

-Visitors packed the streets of the old town.
-If it was this crowded in April, I’d hate to see what it looked like in the summer.
-I had read that summer crowds could make Sirmione almost impossible to visit.
-Fortunately, while large, the crowds were not ridiculous.
-We easily navigated our way past souvenir shops and gelato places (note to self – return after dinner) to find the Villa Flaminia.
+Visitors pack the streets.
+If it’s this crowded in April, I’d hate to see what it looks like in the summer.
+I have read that summer crowds can make Sirmione almost impossible to visit.
+Fortunately, while large, the crowds are not ridiculous.
+We easily navigate our way past souvenir shops and gelato places (note to self – return after dinner) to find the Villa Flaminia.

 Orientation to Sirmione